History (HIST)

 HIST 295E Inventing the Conquest of Mexico (4 Credits)

-Students will examine the Spanish conquest of the Aztec Empire from 1517-1521 from multiple perspectives to develop a deeper understanding of the historian’s craft.
+How did a few hundred Spanish adventurers defeat the mighty Aztec Empire?
+We will unpack this deceptively simple and misleading question as we examine the Spanish-Aztec encounter from 1517-1521.
+We will analyze this encounter from multiple perspectives to develop a deeper understanding of the historian’s craft.
 Texts will include firsthand accounts of the conquest by Hernando Cortés, the captain of the Spanish adventurers, by Bernal Díaz, a foot soldier in Cortés’ band, and by Aztecs who lived through the fall of their empire.
-Students will also read later historians’ interpretations of the conquest and its consequences for Mexico.
-Offered for A-F grading only.
+We will also read later historians’ interpretations of the conquest and its consequences for Mexico.
+We will examine how an author’s perspective shapes the conquest narrative and explore how Spanish chroniclers invented the conquest of Mexico.

 Prerequisites: None